 Diesel exhaust consists of the black smoke that we see, as well as invisible particulate matter (PM).
-Particulate matter, especially particles of 2.5 microns or smaller, has been linked to such health problems as asthma attacks and asthma onset, coughing and breathing difficulty, chronic bronchitis, decreased lung function, heart attacks, stroke, and premature death, including crib death in children.
+Particulate matter, especially particles of 2.5 microns or smaller, has been linked to such health problems as asthma attacks and asthma onset, coughing and breathing difficulty, chronic bronchitis, decreased lung function, heart attacks, stroke, and premature death.
 Children, the elderly, and people with existing respiratory ailments are especially sensitive to particulate matter.

-To tackle this enormous problem, GASP is leading the Allegheny County Partnership to Reduce Diesel Pollution, together with Clean Water Action.
+To tackle this problem, GASP has lead the Allegheny County Partnership to Reduce Diesel Pollution, together with Clean Water Action.
 This campaign’s goal is to reduce toxic diesel pollution from all diesel vehicles, including school buses, transit buses, garbage trucks, construction vehicles, locomotives, and marine vessels operating in Allegheny County.

 Find out more about: